 When Can You Change Your Belly Piercing?

 When you first get a belly piercing, don’t expect to be able to change it right away — so try to keep that in mind when you’re picking the jewelry you want to use!
-It’s nearly semi-permanent in the beginning, so make sure you’re happy with your choice before continuing forward.
+It’s nearly semi-permanent in the beginning, so make sure you’re happy with your choice in jewelry before continuing forward.

 “Leave it in for six months without touching it,” says Thompson.
 “The longer the better.”
 Dr. Mian recommends waiting until the piercing is fully healed, which typically takes around one year, before changing out the jewelry.

 How to Address an Infected Belly Button Piercing

-If you suspect you have an infected belly button due to a piercing, it’s best to contact a doctor for medical assistance.
+If you suspect you have an infected belly button due to a piercing, it’s best to contact a doctor right away for medical assistance.
 It’s important to know what to look for to avoid any serious harm — or undue stress in the event that the piercing isn’t actually infected.

 However, a little irritation doesn’t necessarily mean infection, Thompson warns.
 To be sure, consult with your doctor.

 How Much Does a Belly Button Piercing Cost?